svd09/Mendelian/Chapter2.md

-# Mendelian Randomization: Chapter 2
+# Mendelian Randomization #

-## Introduction:
+## Chapter 2 ##

-	Mendelian randomization is a method to include genetic variation as an instrument variable in observational studies.
+Mendelian randomiMendelian randomization is a method to include genetic variation as an instrument variable in observational studies.
 It can be used for any type of observational study.
 For a genetic variation to be acceptable as an instrument variable, it has to satisfy three criteria:

-	*1. The genetic code should be directly related to the exposure.
+*1*.
+The genetic code should be directly related to the exposure.

-	*2. The genetic code should not be related to any other confounding factor that would influence outcome.
+*2*.
+The genetic code should not be related to any other confounding factor
+	that would influence outcome.

-	*3. The genetic code should influence the outcome only via the exposure and not via any other pathway.
+*3*.
+The genetic code should influence the outcome only via the exposure and not via any other pathway.

 By using the genetic variant as an IV, we are constructing a natural randomized experiment.
 Using this method, we can obtain a causal inference regarding the influence of the exposure on the outcome.
 We can use more than 1 genetic variant by combining them into 1 IV or using more than 1 IV simultaneously.
+In epidemiology, some terms are very specifically used.

+*1*.
+Exposure 'X' - This is the condition/procedure that is the main focus of our study.
+We would like to understand the causal relationship between the exposure and the event of interest.

+*2*.
+Confounding - Confounding is a condition when a variable is a common cause of both the exposure as well as the outcome of interest.
+In the presence of confounding, we cannot establish a causal relationship between the exposure and event of interest.

+*3.* Longitudinal data - Measurements of the same patient taken at different time intervals.

+*4*.
+Measured covariate - These are covariates that will be included in the multi variable regression model to reduce confounding.

+*5*.
+IV - The instrument variable 'G' is the genetic variant that is associated with the exposure 'X' and only influences the outcome 'Y' via 'X'.
+THe IV is not associated with the other confounding variables that are included in the model and that may influence the occurrence of 'Y'.

+While the distribution of genetic material depends upon the parents, in a large population, there is no evidence to suggest that this does not occur randomly.
+Hence, selecting 2 group of patients with differing genetic material is similar to a randomized experiment.
+Genetic distribution is not influenced by environmental and external factors that patients are influenced by in an observational study.
+Hence, for all practical purposes, we can assume that genetic material is randomly distributed.
+Thus, stratification of patients based on genetic material is akin to treatment randomization in an RCT.